gschmutz/nosql-workshop/04-working-with-mongodb/README.md

 })
 ```

-If we execute `db.getCollectionNames()` now, we should see the collection we have just added documnts to
+If we execute `db.getCollectionNames()` now, we should see the collection we have just added documents to

 ```
 > db.getCollectionNames()